Non-linear Dynamics and Primordial Black Hole Formation During Kination: Linear Perturbations During Kination

 \section{Linear Perturbations During Kination}

-We briefly review the relevant solutions of kination in cosmological perturbation theory context; for a more detailed analysis, we refer the reader to~\cite{apers2024stringtheoryhalfuniverse,eröncel2025universalbounddurationkination,mosny2025selftrackingsolutionsasymptoticscalar}.
-The scalar field in the presence of small scalar perturbations is expressed as $\phi\rightarrow\bar{\phi}(t) + \delta\phi(t,\textbf{x}) $ with the perturbation decomposed into Fourier modes as
+We briefly review the relevant solutions for scalar perturbations during kination on a fixed FLRW background.
+For a more detailed analysis, including the effects of metric perturbations, we refer the reader to~\cite{apers2024stringtheoryhalfuniverse,eröncel2025universalbounddurationkination,mosny2025selftrackingsolutionsasymptoticscalar}.
+The scalar field in the presence of small perturbations can be written as